NerdyBookClub/intro-to-c/assignment2/README.md

 a = 10; // set the value of 'a' to 10
 ```

+When a number appears directly in the program, this is called a _literal value_ or _literal_.
+In the above example, we assigned the variable `a` to the literal value `10`.

 We can perform arithmetic, such as multiplication, addition, and subtraction, on numeric variables, and assign the results of these operations to numeric variables.
 For example:
 ```c
 int a, b, c; // declares two separate integer variables named 'a' and 'b'